Week 1 of 2

 The participant explained that WiFi felt enveloping and omnipresent, which she represented through circles and muted colours.
 In contrast, she viewed radio waves as dynamic and connection forming.
 The pink dots represent the points of contact between them and the devices they reach.

-Moving beyond drawings, we wanted to materialise invisible technologies in order to draw attention to systems we cannot see (Twemlow, 2017).
+Inspired by Dunne and Raby, who created furniture that gave material form to the presence of electromagnetic fields in the home (Twemlow, 2017), we wanted to physicalise invisible systems.
 We were not yet sure what the experience would be, but felt it would be impactful if users themselves embodied nodes in a network by becoming human routers.

 Twemlow, A. (2017) Design Noir: Introduction to the second edition.
 Available at: https://alicetwemlow.com/design-noir-introduction-to-the-second-edition/ (Accessed: 3 January 2026).